srid/ema/docs/guide/render.md

 Note that Ema provides a `routeUrl` helper function that serializes your route to the final URL (here, `/about`) for linking to.

 Spend a few moments to recognize how this is *much simpler* to write than dealing with HTML template files spread across the disk.
-Besides, Haskell's type-safety now applies to your HTML as well.
-On top of it, Ema's hot-reload will instantly update the dev server's browser view whenever you change your HTML (or any of the Haskell source code).
+Besides, [Haskell's type-safety](/ref/haskell-safety.md) now applies to your HTML as well.
+On top of it, Ema's [hot reload](/ref/hot-reload.md) will instantly update the dev server's browser view whenever you change your HTML (or any of the Haskell source code).

 {.last}